Code-Institute-Submissions/milestone-project1/README.md

 All files passed validation testing at https://validator.w3.org/nu/#textarea

 ## Deployment
-My website is currently deployed on Github Pages - https://jtuck15.github.io/milestone-project-1/
+My website is currently deployed on Github Pages - https://colmcallan.github.io/milestone-project1/

 I was able to deploy the website here by going to my repository in which all the files are saved, clicking on settings at the top and scrolling down to the heading GitHub Pages.
 Underneath the heading there is a source and I chose master branch from the dropdown which allows you to host the website on GitHub Pages.
+I didn't use any github themes for this project.
+It was locally created using cloud9 and pushed into my github repository from there.
 ## Credits
+My friend Jimmy Tuck reviewed my site to ensure all the above was fluid and user friendly.
 ### Content

 The text for the section "Ozzy Osbourne" was taken from the Wikipedia article [Ozzy Osbourne](https://en.wikipedia.org/wiki/Ozzy_Osbourne)